 If your Organisation is a Business

 If the organisation is a business you can give it your own bespoke type.
 E.g. "Restaurant", "Window Cleaner", "Charity".
-Campus will pick up on these and add them to your bespoke Organisation Types which can be found in your Contacts Settings page.
+Similar to the above, try and keep these tidy and segmented to make it easier to manage in the future.

 Data example (if an organisation): "Restaurant", "Window Cleaner", "Charity"